apache/nuttx/README.txt

     This directory holds an optional package of applications and libraries can be used with the NuttX RTOS.
-There is a README.txt file there that will provide a more information about that package.
+There is a README.txt file there that will provide more information about that package.

   * https://bitbucket.org/nuttx/nxwidgets